rctcwyvrn/CTF-Writeups/cryptopals/README.md

 Here's some copy pasted comments from the code that I wrote when I was trying to figure things out:
 ```
-extend the original idea to higher powers, ie multiplying by 4
+Extend the original idea to higher powers, ie multiplying by 4
 case 1, wraps 0 times, parity is even, upper bound = n/4
 case 2, wraps 1 time, parity is odd, lower bound is n/4 and upper bound is n/2
 case 3, wraps 2 times, parity is even, lower bound is n/2 and the upper bound is 3n/4